 • The current database with a snapshot (export) of a database saved beforehand.

-• We can also compare two previous states (exports).
+• You can also compare two previous states (exports).

-• Or the same base but at two different times.
+• Or a same base at two different points in time.

 The Alert section is in the "Reports" section.